jijojames18/browser-extensions-boilerplate/README.md

 ```

 *Steps to perform for creating a new extension*
-1. Update the package.json fields such as name, description, version and author.
+1. Update the package.json fields such as name, description, version, and author.
 2. Remove the Boilerplate description in README.md.
 3. Run `npm install` or `npm ci`.